 Eilish's song has broken all sorts of records, making her the youngest person ever to write and perform a Bond theme, while the tune itself was the first 007 song by a female artist to top the UK charts.

-Eilish adds her name to an elite club that already includes the likes of Shirley Bassey, Paul McCartney, Duran Duran, Madonna and Adele, with many of the theme songs remaining iconic years later.
+It's a good job the song has been a success, as previous performers have included the likes of Shirley Bassey, Paul McCartney, Duran Duran, Madonna and Adele – with many of their numbers remaining iconic years later.

-We’ve compiled a list of all the theme songs to have accompanied a Bond release so far, starting with Eilish and stretching all the way back to Monty Norman’s iconic theme for Dr No in 1962.
+With so many stirring spy songs to look back on, we've compiled a list of every Bond theme song released so far, starting with Eilish and stretching all the way back to Monty Norman's iconic theme for Dr No in 1962.

 Billie Eilish - No Time to Die (2020)

 Written by Eilish and her brother Finneas O'Connell, the latest Bond theme song had its grand unveiling at the Brit Awards in February 2020 – only for the No Time To Die film to be delayed 18 months to September 2021.

 Nevertheless the song went on to achieve great success, topping the UK Singles Chart and winning a Grammy Award for Best Song Written for Visual Media.
 Could an Oscar soon follow?